In This Article

 So you're still on a high from your wedding and are ready to get whisked off to your honeymoon.
-Wondering how to make your dream vacation even better?
-Make your getaway one for the books by snagging honeymoon freebies and upgrades throughout.
-Fortunately, traveling in luxury doesn't have to mean shelling out a fortune or having elite status with an airline.
-Your newlywed status is more than enough to get you some perks!
+If you want to make this romantic getaway one for the books, you'll want to know which honeymoon freebies and upgrades to look out for during the trip.
+Fortunately for newlyweds, traveling luxuriously doesn't always have to mean shelling out a fortune or securing elite status with an airline.

 "Always make sure it's known it's a honeymoon even if [companies] don't ask for the occasion," says travel agent Addie Bell.
 "Working with an advisor who knows about your trip and can VIP you is preferred.
 That way you don't have to VIP yourself and you have a better chance for an upgrade," she says.